HumphreyBoaGart/vmask/README.md

 To use HTTPS, replace '3000' with '3001' on **Line 8** in `compose.yaml`.

 ### Timezones
 Timezones for the Gluetun and Firefox containers are defined on **Lines 10 & 25** in `compose.yaml` respectively.
 By default they are set to `America/New_York` to match the [AMI server](https://bestpoint.institute) this script is promoted through.
 To throw off spies and other vultures, you may wish to define different timezones for each of your masks.

-See [this list of valid timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for a complete list of options here.
+See [this list of valid timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) for a complete list of options.

 ## Sockpuppet Methodology
 For an analytical rundown of best practices when engaging in sockpuppetry online, read [my guide about Identity Management at the Anonymous Military Insitute](https://bestpoint.institute/diy/identity-management).